Carol Burnett: 2000–present: Pause and return to acting

-2010s–present

-Aside from the occasional guest-starring role on television, Burnett has mostly stayed away from the spotlight, yet she still earns honorary awards for her groundbreaking work in comedy.
+Burnett has mostly stayed away from the spotlight, yet she still earns honorary awards for her groundbreaking work in comedy.
 For instance in 2013, she received the Mark Twain Prize for American Humor at the Kennedy Center.
 Those who were there to honor Burnett included her longtime friends and collaborators Julie Andrews, Vicki Lawrence and Tim Conway, as well as Tina Fey, Amy Poehler, Maya Rudolph, Rashida Jones and Martin Short.
 In 2017, CBS aired The Carol Burnett Show: 50th Anniversary Special.
 The event featured Burnett, original cast members Vicki Lawrence and Lyle Waggoner, costume designer Bob Mackie and special guests Jim Carrey, Kristin Chenoweth, Stephen Colbert, Harry Connick Jr., Bill Hader, Jay Leno, Jane Lynch, Bernadette Peters, Maya Rudolph and Martin Short.
 Burnett spoke about the adversity she endured, saying "They said it was a man's game—Sid Caesar, Dean Martin, Milton Berle—because it hadn't been done.
 But that doesn't mean it couldn't be done."

 In 2019, the Golden Globes created an award in Burnett's name, the Carol Burnett Award, for career achievement in television.
 Burnett was also announced as the first recipient of the award.
 The Hollywood Foreign Press said in a statement, "For more than 50 years, comedy trailblazer Carol Burnett has been breaking barriers while making us laugh".
 Steve Carell presented the award to Burnett.

 In June 2022, Burnett guest starred in the second half of the sixth and final season of American drama series Better Call Saul, a spin-off, prequel, and sequel to Breaking Bad.
 Burnett was announced to be portraying a character named "Marion" on June 27, 2022, by AMC.
+Of how she got the role Burnett stated, "I was a big fan of Breaking Bad and I knew Vince Gilligan...When they started Better Call Saul, I got hooked on that and he said, 'you know, maybe I'll write something for you for Saul.'
+I said, I don't care if it's one sentence.
+I'll be there.
+Because I just love their writing.
+I spent two and a half months in New Mexico doing that and it was just a delight."
+Upon Burnett missing out on an Emmy nomination for her role, Daniel Feinberg of The Hollywood Reporter praised Burnett, lamenting the outcome and describing her performance "as a subtle symphony of world-weary nuance."